Loading...

 Pair with Protein

-Include non-starchy vegetables like spinach or cucumber in your meal to increase fiber intake.
+Include vegetables such as broccoli, spinach, or kale in your meal to increase fiber content and reduce the glucose spike.

 Monitor Timing